Maksym-Bondarenko/safe_streets/README.md

 support emergency contacts.
 Also, there is a space for user profile settings and other administrative features.

-Watch our [You-Tube video](https://youtu.be/pJbVnoq-iaQ) to get the overview of our app!
+Watch our [You-Tube video](https://youtu.be/pJbVnoq-iaQ) to get the overview of the app!

 ## 🚀 Getting Started